Blog

 This august our green buyer Josh travelled to Brazil and visited a mix of familiar and new producers and brought you the newest harvest insights.
 Highlights from the trip included visits to Sítio Beija Flor and Sítio Toca da Jaguara with our producer and friend Natália Brito, as well as a stop at Capadócia with long-term partner Augusto Borges.
 Here’s some insight he gathered from his travels.

-The Brazilian harvest is moving steadily towards completion.
-And while our first Nordic Approach shipments left Brazil in July, our microlots are set to follow from late August.
-The main export season runs through the end of the year, but with port congestion expected later on, we recommend shipping as early as possible to avoid delays.
+The Brazilian coffee harvest is moving steadily towards completion.
+While our first Nordic Approach shipments left Brazil in July, our specialty coffee microlots are set to follow from late August.
+The main export season runs through the end of the year, but with expected port congestion, we recommend shipping as early as possible to avoid delays.

-This august our green buyer Josh travelled to Brazil and visited a mix of familiar and new producers and brought you the newest harvest insights.
-Highlights from the trip included visits to Sítio Beija Flor and Sítio Toca da Jaguara with our producer and friend Natália Brito, as well as a stop at Capadócia with long-term partner Augusto Borges.
-He also spent time with contributors to the Luzia Collective, Das Almas in Cabo Verde, and smallholder communities in Nova Resende and Muzambinho.
-With this trip, Josh gathered insights into how the season is developing, observing variations, price fluctuations, climatic conditions and overall quality across regions.
+This August, our green coffee buyer, Josh, travelled to Brazil to visit a mix of familiar and new specialty coffee producers and gather insights into the newest harvest.
+Highlights included visits to Sítio Beija Flor and Sítio Toca da Jaguara with our producer and friend Natália Brito, a stop at Capadócia with long-term partner Augusto Borges, and time with contributors to the Luzia Collective, Das Almas in Cabo Verde, and smallholder communities in Nova Resende and Muzambinho.
+Josh observed regional variations, price fluctuations, climatic conditions, and overall coffee quality across regions.

 Plan your Coffees from Brazil now!

-If you’re buying FOB, now is the perfect time to start planning.
-For EU roasters, we recommend placing orders by the end of October to avoid delays.
-Roasters outside the EU have until February, though earlier is always better.
-For SPOT buyers, a range of Brazilian lots are available now, so keep an eye on our offer list or get in touch with our team if you’re looking for something specific.
+If you’re buying FOB coffee from Brazil, now is the perfect time to start planning.
+We recommend placing orders by the end of October to avoid delays, though the buying window may last until February.
+For SPOT buyers, a range of Brazilian specialty coffee lots is available now—check our offer list or contact our team for specific requests.

 2025 is looking to be a strong year for Brazilian coffee and it’s a good moment to strengthen relationships with trusted producers while exploring new projects such as Sítio Beija Flor and Sítio Toca da Jaguara.
 Peaberries, in particular, are looking excellent and well worth considering.